Dasharo/docs/docs/variants/dell_optiplex/installation-manual.md

    A newer version of flashrom may not display the warning about unsupported chipset as it already may be marked as tested.
 Our team has verified that the flashrom updates firmware reliably on this chipset.

+If you will face any issues please refer to [troubleshooting section](#troubleshooting).

 ## Verification